LUP-LuftbildUmweltPlanung/SITS_composite/Readme.md

 ### Previous setup before running the script

 Currently, Landsat data can be downloaded without a login, but downloading Sentinel-2
 data requires authentication.
-This is done through gsutil and gcloud only needs to be done once before the first run.
+This is done through gcloud only needs to be done once before the first run.
-The credentials will be stored in a file called .boto in the user’s home directory[Level-1C FORCE setup](https://force-eo.readthedocs.io/en/latest/howto/level1-csd.html)
+Running gcloud will create a file called .boto normally in your home user directory (you will need to define it's location within the main script).
-Get the HMAC key from [the gcloud services](https://console.cloud.google.com/storage/settings) > Interoperability, create your key and use it as a credential.
+You can follow the instructions on
+[the gcloud services](https://cloud.google.com/sdk/docs/install) website.
+Check the [Level-1C FORCE setup](https://force-eo.readthedocs.io/en/latest/howto/level1-csd.html) for more information.

 ### Basics